CHQNguyen/utv/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+uTV is a web app designed to personalize your youtube experience.
+It pulls from several prominant YouTube channels and based on your preferences provides you with content you want to see without all the stuff you don't.
+Enjoy!

-* Ruby version
+* Ruby version - 2.3.1

-* System dependencies
+* Rails version - 5.0.0.1

+* Dependancies - We have several dependancies, all of which are covered with bundler: "gem install bundler"

-* Configuration
+* Configuration - Download files and run "bundle install"

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Database creation & initialization - After bundle install, run the following rake commands: rake db:create db:migrate db:seed

+uTV utilizes a Ruby on Rails backend with a React.js front end styled with CSS, SCSS, and Bootstrap.  uTV leverages the power of YouTube's api to deliver you fresh top quality content.